- I’ve never advertised online before. How does it work?

-Lastly you should think about when and how long you want the advert to appear, and how much you want to spend on it.
+Lastly you should think about when and for how long you want the advert to appear, and how much you want to spend on your campaign.

-Once your campaign has started you need to also think about how you can measure it’s effectiveness, and improve on it’s performance.
+Before your campaign starts you should also think about how you will measure it’s effectiveness.